dutymate/mongo2dynamo/README.md

 - **Automatic DynamoDB table creation**: Automatically creates DynamoDB tables if they don't exist, with configurable behavior through the auto-approve flag.
 - **Smart table naming with confirmation**: If `--dynamo-table` is not specified, prompts for user confirmation before using the MongoDB collection name as the DynamoDB table name (only in `apply` command).
 - **Flexible configuration**: Easily configure all options via command-line flags, environment variables, or a YAML config file—whichever fits your workflow best.
-- **Error handling and retry logic**: Automatically retries failed extract/load operations with exponential backoff, and provides clear error messages to help you quickly resolve issues.
+- **Error handling and retry logic**: Automatically retries failed extract/load operations with exponential backoff and jitter to prevent thundering herd problems, and provides clear error messages to help you quickly resolve issues.
 - **Dry-run support**: Use the `plan` command to preview ETL operations before performing any actual data transfer.

 ## Why mongo2dynamo?

 - **Reliability**: Safely extracts, transforms, and loads data without loss or duplication.
-- **Scalability**: Handles millions of documents efficiently with ETL best practices.
+- **Scalability**: Handles millions of documents efficiently with ETL best practices and optimized retry strategies.
 - **Easy to Use**: Intuitive CLI and configuration options.

 ## Installation